SebNickel/garrick/README.md

 When you first run garrick, it creates a directory called _.garrick_ in your home directory, which initially contains just the configuration file _garrick.conf_.

 Use this config file to
 - add one or more new database(s).
-Any newly added database listed in the [databases] section (one DB name per line) will be created the next time you run garrick.
+Any newly added database listed in the [database_files] section (one DB name per line) will be created the next time you run garrick.
 It is stored inside a file with the name you have given it in _garrick.conf_, which garrick writes into the _.garrick_ directory.
 By default, the config file lists one database named "garrick.db".
 - set your text editor.
 If your EDITOR environment variable is set at the time _garrick.conf_ is created, garrick automatically sets that as your editor in the config file.
 If you later try to edit a card or write a new card in editor mode, and no editor is set in _garrick.conf_, garrick will still look up your EDITOR environment variable and use that if it's set.
 - set the colours for garrick's different types of output.
 The available choices are listed in a comment inside _garrick.conf_.

 To rename a database:
 - Rename the actual file (found in the _.garrick_ directory).
-- Change the entry in _garrick.conf_'s [databases] section to match the new filename.
+- Change the entry in _garrick.conf_'s [database_files] section to match the new filename.

 If you mess up your config file and garrick finds it unusable, it copies _garrick.conf.example_ into the _.garrick_ directory to show you how it's done.
 If you want to get your copy of that file even though your _garrick.conf_ causes no error, one way of getting it is to deliberately break your config file, e.g. by deleting one of the section headers.